Procedure Guide ·C-Section ·2026

 Exclusions & Limits

 Breeding, pregnancy, and whelping are excluded by most policies.
-This includes planned C-sections, emergency C-sections, pregnancy complications, pyometra in intact breeding dogs, and neonatal puppy care.
-Spaying your dog removes this exclusion concern for other reproductive conditions.
+Includes planned C-sections, emergency C-sections, complications, pyometra in intact dogs, and neonatal care.
+Spaying removes this exclusion concern.

 🇺🇸 US Pet Insurance Guide